apify/apify-docs/sources/platform/actors/development/actor_definition/source_code/example_setup.md

 }
 ```

-So once the actor starts the `src/main.js` gets executed.
+So once the actor starts, the `src/main.js` gets executed.